dev-roy/Dominos/Dominos/README.md

 ### Scenario

 Dominos has hired you to build the iOS app for its business.
 Like the wise developer that you are you encourage Dominos to start small and iterate quickly.
-Therefore, you agree to start with a digital menu for the customers.
+Therefore, you decide to start with a digital menu for the customers.